medianeuroscience/emfdscore/README.md

 **NOTE** The install command will be simplified after publication.

-After installing PyAMorE, please install the latest version of spaCy by running the following two commands in your terminal:
+After installing eMFDscore, please install the latest version of spaCy by running the following two commands in your terminal:

 `
 pip install -U spacy